Menopause is a natural stage in a woman’s life

 In addition, maintaining quality of life as women approach and move through menopause can be supported by the use of dietary supplements containing ingredients that effectively alleviate symptoms of the menopausal transition.

 Since such symptoms are associated with an increased risk of cardiovascular disease, addressing them may also have a positive impact on heart and vascular health.
-4 In particular, to prevent severe menopausal symptoms, a doctor may consider prescribing phytoestrogens 3 — non-steroidal plant-based compounds that have effects similar to those of estrogen.
+4 In particular, to prevent severe menopausal symptoms, a doctor may consider prescribing phytoestrogens 3 – non-steroidal plant-derived compounds that have effects similar to estrogens.
 5 Phytoestrogens may also be recommended for women over 40 who do not experience hot flashes or menstrual irregularities but report a decline in quality of life.
 3

 How to Manage Unpleasant Symptoms